Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

-For this auction cycle, our primary dataset contains 669 blocks and 504 unique transactions, of which 300 (59\%) are swaps.
-Only 22 swaps were included in winning block 21,322,649, 8 from users and 14 from searchers.
-An additional 8 swaps were included in winning block 21,322,650, 3 more in winning block 21,322,651 and 1 more in winning block 21,322,652.
-Notably, all the swaps included in these later blocks are from users.
-A total of 181 transactions are attributed to Titan-bot and 42 to Rsync-bot, all of which are DEX swaps.
-None of the Titan-bot transactions were included in a winning block.
-In contrast, 5 transactions from Rsync-bot were included, all in winning block 21,322,649.
+For this auction cycle, our dataset contains 669 blocks and 504 unique transactions, of which 299 (59\%) are swaps.
+Only 21 swaps---8 from users and 13 from searchers---were included in winning block 21,322,649, which was selected approximately 13 seconds after the previous winning block.
+A further 8 swaps were included in winning block 21,322,650, 3 in winning block 21,322,651, and 1 in winning block 21,322,652.
+All swaps included in these later blocks are from users.
+The auction cycle also contains 181 transactions from Titan-bot and 42 from Rsync-bot, all of which are DEX swaps.
+None of the Titan-bot transactions were included in a winning block, whereas 5 Rsync-bot transactions were included, all in winning block 21,322,649.

-As the bidding cycle progresses, we observe a sharp increase in the number of swaps (see Figure~\ref{fig:summary-of-block-21322649}).
-This is accompanied by a rise in volume swapped in each block (see Figure \ref{fig:volume_of_dex_swaps}), as well as in the share of swap volume attributable to the two main searchers, Titan-bot and Rsync-bot (see Figure~\ref{fig:perc-by-mev-bots}).
-Together, these two bots account for 94\%–97\% of the total revenues of blocks in which they are present, indicating that their activity is the primary driver of auction dynamics during this cycle.
-In contrast to public transactions, which arrive at a relatively uniform rate throughout the bidding cycle, private and, especially, exclusive transactions tend to arrive toward the end of the cycle (see Figure~\ref{fig:num-exclusive-txs-21322649}).
-This pattern is also reflected in the distribution of fees paid by different transaction types (see Figure~\ref{fig:fee-earned-exclusive-txs-per-block}).
+As the auction cycle progresses, we observe a sharp increase in the number of swaps (see Figure~\ref{fig:summary-of-block-21322649}).
+This is accompanied by a rise in the volume swapped in each block (see Figure~\ref{fig:volume_of_dex_swaps}), as well as in the share of swap volume attributable to Titan-bot and Rsync-bot (see Figure~\ref{fig:perc-by-mev-bots}).
+The figure also shows the rate of arrival of different transaction types, distinguishing between public transactions (i.e., those that appear in the public mempool), private transactions (i.e., those that do not appear in the public mempool but appear in blocks built by multiple builders), and exclusive transactions (i.e., those that do not appear in the public mempool and appear in blocks built by a single builder).\footnote{Throughout the paper, for public transactions the relevant timestamp is the first time a transaction appears in a proposed block, not the time at which it appears in the public mempool.} In contrast to public transactions, which arrive at a relatively uniform rate throughout the auction cycle, private transactions---and especially exclusive transactions---tend to arrive toward the end of the cycle (see Figure~\ref{fig:num-exclusive-txs-21322649}).
+Despite arriving later, exclusive transactions are the most valuable, as reflected in the distribution of fees paid by different transaction types (see Figure~\ref{fig:fee-earned-exclusive-txs-per-block}).